The Book Thief Movie Viewing Guide | Questions | Google Formats (PG13 – 2013)

-The Book Thief movie guide takes students on an insightful journey through an amazing story, based on the 2005 novel by Markus Zusak.
-Engage your students as they get an inside look into the life of a German family during WWII.
-This movie guide encourages deep thinking about the issues behind the Nazi regime and how they systematically stole the humanity away from so many people.
-There is also plenty of beauty in this movie as students explore the relationships between the brave characters in this film, their character traits and how Liesel develops her literary skill.
-Discuss with your students the 12 high-level, short answer and essay questions by pausing at the designated times on the movie guide.
+The Book Thief Movie Viewing Guide | Questions | Google Formats (PG13 – 2013), based on the 2005 novel by Markus Zusak, is an insightful journey into the life of a German family during WWII.
+Challenge students to think deeply about the issues behind the Nazi regime and how they systematically stole the humanity away from so many people.
+There is also plenty of beauty in this movie as students explore the relationships between brave characters like Liesel, Max and Hans.
+Explore their character traits and how Liesel develops her literary skill.
+Finally, analyze the many sacrifices that were made in the story and determine which one would have been the hardest.

-Here are my tips for using The Book Thief movie guide for students in your classroom:
+Here are my tips for using this The Book Thief Movie Viewing Guide | Questions | Google Formats (PG13 – 2013) in your classroom:

 - Print one, double-sided movie guide for each student